vitalwarley/vitalwarley/README.md

 ☉

-Currently, I am appling machine and deep learning to metabolomics, visual kinship recognition and truck classification.
+Now--appling machine and deep learning in projects related to
+ -  OCR (license plates),
+ -  Object detection (security, soccer),
+ -  Visual kinship recognition,
+ -  Truck classification, and
+ -  Metabolomics.

 You will see here a lot of things from my `dotfiles` (neovim, i3, etc.) to my note-taking scripts.
 They are more or less updated.